-Available to students meeting all of the following criteria:
+Available to students meeting the following criteria:

 - Currently enrolled full-time and paid the University’s health and wellness fee.

 New Clients: The first step for most students seeking counseling services is a 25 minute, confidential consultation via Zoom with a MHS counselor.
 This appointment can be scheduled through the SHS portal.
 Please log onto the Habif portal at least 10 minutes prior to the start of your appointment.
+This initial consultation is provided only via Zoom.
+Please do not come to the office for this visit.

 You will need to check in for the appointment and complete a brief assessment that will help us to better understand how you are currently doing.
 Your counselor will review the information prior to the start of your appointment.
 We will start the Zoom appointment only after you have checked in online and completed the brief assessment.